learn-co-students/ruby-oo-practice-has-many-through-template-nyc01-seng-ft-071320/README.md

 #There are credentials required to gain access to add movies && play them at your theater

-#You can find those credentials on line 19 && line 32 if you want to have access to add movies
+#You can find those credentials on line 19 && line 32 in the run.rb file if you want to have access to add movies

 #Hope you enjoy! 😃